unistcse421/iDB/README.md

 - [d3.js](https://d3js.org)

 #### System Installation Tutorial
+- Download the server applications: Apache, PHP, MariaDB
+    - We recommend you to download MariaDB rather than MySQL, or download MySQL over 5.6 version, since MySQL under 5.5 version doesn't support millisecond and microsecond in time record.
 - Download Git
 - Open terminal and go to server root
 - Add the file index.php and add the code: